fniksic/PSharp/CIS540Project/LeaderElection.md

 Completing the Project
 ---

-Once you are done with the project, send me the changes you made to the source code.
+You may work on the project in pairs.
+Once you are done, send me the changes you made to the source code.
 The most elegant way to do this is to commit your changes in git and generate a diff:

 ```bash
 git commit -am "Solve all tasks"